robertmuth/Cwerg/Docs/interfacing_with_cwerg.md

 # Interfacing With Cwerg

-Cwerg inlcudes several components that might be interesting for other compiler projects
+Cwerg includes several components that might be helpful for other compiler projects:

 * the full backend
 * the Arm32 assembler (A32)